 After individual analysis, the student's main needs are estimated against the picture of the problems involved in present-day teaching of his subject in the school system.
 He is then expected to do nine to twelve hours of work in courses approved as his specialty.
 Some of this work may best be done in standard college courses.
-Here the teacher will expect more work of a higher quality than that done on acceptable undergraduate levels.
+Here the instructor will expect more work of a higher quality than that done on acceptable undergraduate levels.

-3. Methods and performance:
+3. Professional courses: